 In order for coverage to be effective, you must be actively at work on the first day of coverage performing your usual duties during your usual working hours.
-If you are absent from work due to a sick leave or personal day, vacation day, holiday, jury duty or other similar reasons, you will still be considered actively at work and coverage will be effective.
+If you are absent from work due to a Paid Annual Leave (PAL) day, vacation day, holiday, jury duty or other similar reasons, you will still be considered actively at work and coverage will be effective.